-- 1. To ensure a high quality resuscitation service the institution should audit: - The availability and use of equipment (variable frequency) - The availability and use of cardiopulmonary arrest and peri-arrest medications (variable frequency) - All cardiopulmonary arrests (The Utstein template may be used) - Resuscitation decisions/DNAR/NFR (each event) and of DNAR/NFR policies - Cardiopulmonary arrest outcomes (each event) - Critical incidents leading to cardiopulmonary arrest or occurring during the resuscitation attempt (each event) - The cleaning and decontamination of manikins (after each training session) - Other health and safety issues, e.g. manual handling - Debriefing practices - 2.
+- 1. To ensure a high-quality resuscitation service the institution should audit: - The availability and use of equipment (variable frequency). - The availability and use of cardiopulmonary arrest and peri-arrest medications (variable frequency). - All cardiopulmonary arrests (The Utstein template may be used). - Resuscitation decisions/DNAR/NFR (each event) and of DNAR/NFR policies. - Cardiopulmonary arrest outcomes (each event). - Critical incidents leading to cardiopulmonary arrest or occurring during the resuscitation attempt (each event). - Other health and safety issues, e.g. manual handling. - Debriefing and maintaining wellbeing practices. - 2.
 Institutions are encouraged to collate data and engage in relevant national audits. - 3.
 Where audit has identified deficiencies, steps should be taken to improve performance.
 The resuscitation committee should receive appropriate support from the institutional executive in addressing these identified deficits.